SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 -----------------
 # Direct Connect
-A direct connection into AWS, using dedicated lines.
+A direct connection from your data center into AWS, using dedicated lines.
 It is an AWS service.

 Allows for private connectivity between AWS and a datacenter, office, etc.